The top 10 shows to transfer from Broadway to the West End

 Pretty Woman: The Musical

 After a Broadway premiere at the Nederlander Theatre in 2018, Pretty Woman: The Musical will receive its West End premiere at the Piccadilly Theatre in 2020.
 Based on the 1990 movie of the same name, fall in love with Vivian Ward and Edward Lewis once more as all your favourite moments recreated on stage.
+Danny Mac and Aimie Atkinson will star in the West End premiere, so book your tickets now.

 To miss out would be a big mistake… big… huge.